 The NEOS Server offers CONOPT for the solution of nonlinearly constrained

-CONOPT is a feasible path method based on the GRG algorithm.
-CONOPT is
+nonlinear constraints.
+It is a feasible-path method based on the

-well-suited to models with very nonlinear constraints.
-It is a fast method for finding a first feasible solution that is particularly well-suited to models with
+models with very nonlinear constraints.
+It is a fast method for finding an

+initial feasible solution that is particularly well-suited to models with

 few degrees of freedom.
 Also, for models where many equations can be solved

 one by one, CONOPT will take advantage of this property.
+Similarly, CONOPT

-CONOPT is developed and maintained by ARKI Consulting
+CONOPT was developed and is currently maintained by ARKI Consulting

 and Development A/S in Bagsvaerdvej, Denmark.
-For more information, visit the
+For more information, visit

 The user must submit a model in GAMS

 format to solve an optimization problem.
 For security purposes, the model